harryho/blog-hugo/content/cache/golang/go-program-lang.md

 A Memo instance holds the function f to memoize, of type Func, and the cache, which is a mapping from strings to results.
 Each result is simply the pair of results returned by a call to f—a value and an error.
 We’ll show several variations of Memo as the design progresses, but all will share these basic aspects.

-An example of how to use Memo appears below.
+Anexample of how to use Memo appears below.
 For each element in a stream of incoming URLs, we call Get, logging the latency of the call and the amount of data it returns:

 ```go
 m := memo.New(httpGetBody)